Best Time To Visit French Polynesia? Island Paradise Awaits

 What is the weather like in French Polynesia during the different seasons?

 French Polynesia has two main seasons: a wet season (November to April) and a dry season (May to October).
 The wet season is characterized by increased rainfall, humidity, and the possibility of cyclones.
 The dry season offers sunny skies, minimal rainfall, and calm seas.
-(See Also: Best Time of the Year to Visit the Redwood Forest – Discover Now)
+(See Also: Best Time to Visit Smoky Mountains?)

 When is the best time to go whale watching in French Polynesia?